minhanhnguy/College-Entrance-Exam-Data-Visualization/README.md

 ## Errors and Drawbacks
 - **Processing over 1,000,000 rows can lead to slow rendering times and occasional timeouts.**
+- **The webpage is not optimized for mobile devices or smaller screens.**

 [Data Source](https://www.kaggle.com/datasets/quangdang1/college-entrance-exam-scores-in-vietnam-2024)